drthyang/rmc-phonon-dynamics/README.md

 To use this code, ensure that you have the following dependencies installed:

 - RMCProfile (https://rmcprofile.ornl.gov)
-- Python 3.x (for scripting and data handling)
+- Python 3.x
-- NumPy, SciPy (for numerical operations)
+- NumPy, SciPy
-- Matplotlib (for data visualization)
+- Matplotlib
+- seaborn
+- tqdm

 ## Installation